SamuelSoNChino/Minesweeper-Bot/README.md

 # Minesweeper Bot

 The Minesweeper Bot is a Python program that automates the gameplay on the [Minesweeper Online](https://minesweeper.online/) website.
 By utilizing visual detection and automation, the bot analyzes the game board and simulates mouse interactions to solve the puzzle.

+The app shares most of the logic with https://github.com/SamuelSoNChino/Minesweeper-Hint/

 ### Features

 - **Automated Gameplay**: The bot identifies safe tiles and mines and interacts with the board accordingly.